One constant to rule them all: Higher order corrections to the Seiberg-Witten curve

 For $n=0$, the Pochhammer symbol should be understood as

-so $B^{0,0}_{r,N}=1$ (clearly, for $n=0$, $k_1+\ldots+k_n=0$, so we do not need to consider other valued of $k$), which makes (\ref{eqn:yr-ansatz}) compatible with (\ref{eqn:yu-h-lead}).
-This can be proven by induction in $n$, substituting (\ref{eqn:yr-ansatz}-\ref{eqn:surprise}) into (\ref{eqn:yr-req}), and summing up the coefficients in front of $h_{k_1}\cdots h_{k_n}$.
-In (\ref{eqn:yr-ansatz}) $y_u$ is not defined iteratively, so we do not need to keep arbitrary $r$ anymore.
+so $B^{0,0}_{r,N}=1$ (clearly, for $n=0$, $k_1+\ldots+k_n=0$, so we do not need to consider other values of $k$), which ensures that (\ref{eqn:yr-ansatz}) is compatible with (\ref{eqn:yu-h-lead}).
+This can be proven by induction in $n$, substituting (\ref{eqn:yr-ansatz}-\ref{eqn:surprise}) into (\ref{eqn:yr-req}), and summing the coefficients in front of $h_{k_1}\cdots h_{k_n}$.
+In (\ref{eqn:yr-ansatz}), $y_u$ is not defined iteratively, so we no longer need the arbitrary parameter $r$.
 We set $r=1$ and define